Northern District of California Local Rules and Judge Filing Requirements

-These rules are extracted from individual judges' practices, standing orders, and policies published by the Northern District of California.
-They supplement the court's local rules and the Federal Rules of Civil Procedure.
+Federal court local rules are only the first layer.
+These filing requirements come from individual judges' practices, standing orders, and policies published by the Northern District of California.
+They supplement the district local rules and the Federal Rules of Civil Procedure.
 Requirements vary significantly between judges in the same district, so always verify the specific rules for your assigned judge.

 Proposed order required with all motions and opposition papers